 In California, domestic violence is the abuse or threats of abuse between people who have a close relationship.
-This includes current or ex-spouses or couples, family members, and roommates.
+This includes current or ex-spouses or couples, family members, and roommates and other individuals involved in criminal cases.
 The abuse can include physical violence, emotional abuse, stalking, or other similar behaviors, such as:

 A domestic violence case will begin with a call to law enforcement.
 Police officers will investigate the incident, gather evidence, and interview everyone involved in the situation.
 If there is evidence of domestic violence and probable cause, the police may make an arrest.
 That person will be booked, and charges may be filed against them.